Faiz-siddiqui123/Faiz-siddiqui123/README.md

 Welcome to my GitHub profile! 🚀 I'm Faiz Siddiqui, a mechanical engineer transitioning into the world of data science and machine learning.
 With a passion for innovation and problem-solving, I'm dedicated to leveraging my engineering background and newly acquired data science skills to drive impactful solutions.

-### 🔍 What I Do
+### 🔍 What I’m Learning

-I specialize in:
+I’m currently exploring:

-- **Data Analysis**: Utilizing Python libraries like Pandas and NumPy to transform and analyze data.
+- **Data Analysis**: Using Python libraries like Pandas and NumPy to transform and analyze data.
-- **Machine Learning**: Implementing algorithms and models, from logistic regression to advanced ensemble techniques, to derive actionable insights.
+- **Machine Learning**: Learning various algorithms and models, from logistic regression to advanced ensemble techniques, to derive actionable insights.
 - **Visualization**: Creating interactive visualizations with Plotly and Matplotlib to reveal data patterns and trends.
 - **Data Cleaning**: Ensuring accuracy and reliability through meticulous data preparation and transformation.
 - **Web Scraping**: Collecting and analyzing data from various sources using tools like Selenium and BeautifulSoup.